CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 </div>
 <a href="/developers/carto-vl/examples#example-railroad-accidents---top-expression">View my source code!</a>

-#### Color all categories with interpolation
+#### Color all categories

-Sometimes, we don't care about the correspondence between colors and categories nor about having too many categories.
-This is particularly useful for getting quick feedback and exploring a dataset, but it is of reduced utility in later stages.
+There are times, in the initial phases of exploring a dataset, where it is helpful to hae all categories in a property assigned a color.
+This is the default behavior in CARTO VL if you use a property as the `ramp` input (with no `buckets`) and a color list.

-For this case, we can request to see every category by putting the property as the `ramp` input without enclosing it in a function like `buckets`.
+In the rail accident dataset, there are six types of weather conditions defined.
+In the map below, each type of condition is assigned a color.
+Since we don't have a one-to-one match between all of the categories in `weather` to the colors in the list the color for each category is interpolated between the ones provided.

 <div class="example-map">
     <iframe